GaloyMoney/blink/README.md

   - CSV based export of all accounting data
 - Contact list for frequent transaction partners
 - Price
-  - Sub-second [price data](https://github.com/GaloyMoney/price) polled from largest exchanges to record USD value at settlement
+  - Sub-second [price data](https://github.com/GaloyMoney/price) polled from the largest exchanges to record USD value at settlement
   - Historical price data can be queried for display for different time frames
 - Send / Receive BTC payments
   - External settlement via OnChain or lightning